Palmistry: Criticism

-Criticism of palmistry often rests with the lack of empirical evidence supporting its efficacy.
-Scientific literature typically regards palmistry as a pseudoscientific or superstitious belief.
+Scientific literature regards palmistry as a pseudoscientific or superstitious belief.
 Psychologist and noted skeptic Ray Hyman has written:

 I started reading palms in my teens as a way to supplement my income from doing magic and mental shows.
 When I started I did not believe in palmistry.
 But I knew that to "sell" it I had to act as if I did.
 After a few years I became a firm believer in palmistry.
 One day the late Stanley Jaks, who was a professional mentalist and a man I respected, tactfully suggested that it would make an interesting experiment if I deliberately gave readings opposite to what the lines indicated.
 I tried this out with a few clients.
 To my surprise and horror my readings were just as successful as ever.
 Ever since then I have been interested in the powerful forces that convince us, reader and client alike, that something is so when it really isn't.

 Skeptics often include palmists on lists of alleged psychics who practice cold reading.
 Cold reading is the practice that allows readers of all kinds, including palmists, to appear psychic by using high-probability guessing and inferring details based on signals or cues from the other person.
 Although some Christians condemn palmistry as a form of divination, Jewish and Christian traditions are largely ambivalent about divination in general.
-While some specific practices such as necromancy and astrology are condemned by biblical authors, other practices such as dream interpretation, casting of lots, and the use of Urim and Thummim are not.
 During the 16th century the Catholic Church condemned the practice of palmistry.
 However, there is a long tradition of practicing palmistry within both Jewish and Christian mysticism, and some practitioners, such as Comte C. de Saint-Germain, have argued that the Bible does not oppose it.

-However, Islam strongly condemns divination in all forms and considers palmistry haram (forbidden).
-The Quran states that "You are also forbidden to seek knowledge of your fate by divining arrows."
-Those that practice such divination are explicitly called "angels".